This article was updated on 01/10/19. Happy Peculiar People Day!

 The process of buying a home is always stressful.
 But the stakes rise another notch once you find your dream home.
+Only rarely do things go smoothly for new homeowners, despite what Hollywood would have you believe.
+It is really a game of give and take.

 Am I Required to get a Home Inspection?